Sindhu Trade Links Q1 FY26: Profit or Peril? Why Auditors Raise Major Red Flags

-The Elephant in the Room: Auditor’s Modified Opinion 🚩
+The Big Red Flag: Auditor’s Modified Opinion 🚩

 Consolidated Revenue Performance (Rs. in Lakhs)